We are now welcoming your concert proposal for the 2017-2018 season.

 ACCEPTANCE, CONTRACTS, COMPENSATION

-Proposals will be reviewed in May, 2017.
+Proposals will be reviewed in late May, 2017.
 As we often receive more proposals than there are concert dates, not all proposals will be accepted.
 We make choices based on overall programmatic considerations, frequency of any prior appearances, logistics, etc. You will be notified of your proposal status by the beginning of June, 2017.

 Contracts for 2017-2018 will be issued in July, 2017.
 All materials requested in the online proposal form must be in hand, including programs, for a contract to be issued.
 We pay a modest honorarium of $100 per performer, with a total cap of $500 per concert.
 We also provide a high-quality recording, program booklets, a CD sales table, publicity, and front-of-house services.
 We do not pay travel expenses, cartage, or instrument rentals.